SpineEventEngine/template/README.md

-# template
+# New repository template
-This repository is a template for new repositories of the Spine framework.
+This repository serves as a template for new repositories of the Spine framework.

 Please see the [config][config-repo] repository for shared configurations and scripts. `config` is added to this repository as a Git submodule.

 ## Applying to new sub-project

-### 1. Replace `template` with your project name
+### 1. Replace `"template"` with your project name
-Search for `template` throughout the Gradle code and replace it with the name of your sub-project.
+Search for `template` throughout the code and replace it with the name of your sub-project.

 ### 2. Review the project structure